 The results from 2019 Memorial Competition held at Epperstone on September 28th JOHN WHITE SHIELD - 25yd indoor .22rf An additional photo with Nick Shaw, join winner of the military competition 1st - Paul Chappell 98 2nd - Charles Tomlinson 96 3rd - John Anderton 91 MILITARY - NORMAN HOARE - 100 yd - SHIELD 1st - Joint winners Nick Shaw and Nick Rhodes 118 3rd - Paul Chappell 116 SPORTING - ALBERT GOODMAN - 100yd - SHIELD 1st - Paul Chappell 143.5 2nd - Charles Tomlinson 141.3 3rd - Terry Snowden 137.2 MEMORIAL COMPETITION - 25yd indoor .22 rf 1st - John Anderton 91 2nd - Terry Snowden 87 3rd - Roger Gains 84 MINI McQUEENS - 25yd indoor .22rf - TROPHY 1st - Charles Tomlinson 56 2nd - Tony Vizard 52 3rd - Roger Gains 50 LUCKY NUMBERS - 25yd indoor .22rf 1st - Tony Vizard 48 2nd - Joint 2nd place Sean Dale and Terry Snowden 44

-FULL DETAILS TO BE E-MAILED TO ALL IN ADVANCE
+FULL DETAILS WILL BE E-MAILED TO ALL IN ADVANCE

 Safety Matters Shooting sports have an excellent safety record - and that is no accident!There is no hiding the fact that firearms can be lethal and yet thousands of people shoot without anyone being injured.
 There is one simple reason behind this and that is - DISCIPLINE.
 It is only when the rules get broken that people get hurt.If the golden principles are adhered to, at all time, by everyone, then our sport will remain one of the safety possible pursuits in the country.
 Only load when you are in a position to shoot and have been cleared to do so.Always keep the muzzle pointed downrange within the 70 mil rule.Only shoot when there is a safe back-stop or fallout zone.If you have a problem, remain calm and keep the muzzle pointed downrange.Only handle firearms when they are unloaded and proven clear.Only proceed forward of any firing point when directed to do so and all firearms have been proven clear.If in doubt ASK!And, lastly - protect your hearing at all times.
 You don't get used to noise, you go deaf.These principles can be expanded on and are not our range rules, they are the overarching principles by which the CDRPC has maintained its excellent safety record since 1945.At our Club, we pride ourselves on rigorous application of these golden principles thereby assuring all those who participate and those who could be affected, remain safe and well.In short, poor safety will simply not be tolerated at the CDRPC.
 Therefore whether an existing member, or simply thinking about joining, you can feel safe in the knowledge that behaviour is monitored and where necessary challenged.
 Our qualified and highly experienced Range Conducting Officers (RCOs) run every detail professionally and WILL take issue with anyone not following best practice.
 For any shooters wishing to join us, please do not be offended if we monitor you quite closely initially.
 We mean no disrespect, but we do not know you and your habits.
 The probationary period for gun clubs was lowered to 3 months.
 At the CDRPC, we adhere to the older standard of 6 months with the view that for you to join us, we must have the opportunity to observe your safety profile.
 Only then will an offer of membership be made.
 Of course anyone being ejected from the Club on safety grounds will be notified immediately to the enforcing authority.CDRPC Chairman

-1 - Firing about to commence ( Message One )2 - No spotting disc visible3 - Spotting disc unmistakably disagrees with signalled value.
-Check the spotting disc shows last shot and signal it's correct value.* Range Conducting Officer is to view target before passing message.
-J .
-J4 - A shot has been fired but no signal has been made.
-Examine the target carefully and signal the shot if found or a miss.*5 - Firer has challenged for a higher value for his shot.
-Examine the whole target and signal the correct value.*6 - Radio the number of hits as Score Board figures are not clear (Service Rifle and Cadets only).7 - Miss has been signalled but firer has challenged for a scoring shot.
+1 - Firing about to commence ( Message One )2 - No spotting disc visible ( A visit to Specsavers needed ! )3 - Spotting disc unmistakably disagrees with signalled value.
+Check the spotting disc shows last shot and signal it's correct value.* Range Conducting Officer is to view target before passing message. ( J .
+J )4 - A shot has been fired but no signal has been made.
+Examine the target carefully and signal the shot if found or a miss.* ( Butts party having a tea break ? )5 - Firer has challenged for a higher value for his shot.
+Examine the whole target and signal the correct value.* ( Everyone who only gets a 5 scored )6 - Radio the number of hits as Score Board figures are not clear (Service Rifle and Cadets only).7 - Miss has been signalled but firer has challenged for a scoring shot.
 Re-examine the target carefully and signal the shot if found or a miss.*8 - Firer has challenged his score.
-Re-examine the target and show the correct number and the value of shots.* J .
-J9 - Marking / shooting appears to be unduly slow.
-Butt / Range Conducting Officer to check and correct where necessary.10 - Stand easy.
+Re-examine the target and show the correct number and the value of shots.* (J .
+J)9 - Marking / shooting appears to be unduly slow.
+Butt / Range Conducting Officer to check and correct where necessary. ( Butts party having another tea break ? )10 - Stand easy.
 Half mast the target.11 - It is suspected that the wrong shot hole has been patched out.
 Butt officer is to consult marker and confirm correct value.* (This message should only be sent after a Message 4 or a Message 7.)12 - Stand easy, lower target, patch out and put target back up.13 - Blow off shots are about to be fired (Match Rifle only).
 Ensure that all targets are fully lowered until Message 1 is given.14 - It is suspected that there is a second shot on target: inspect the target and indicate any further shot found in addition to the shot presently shown.** The result of the message must also be confirmed by radio.

 Radio Message Codes